Join over 18,000 other Hoosiers in our health research community.

 All IN for Health provides a list of hundreds of active health studies happening right here in Indiana.
 These health studies are conducted by faculty at Indiana University, Purdue University, and the University of Notre Dame.
 You can search for a study by location or health topic here → All IN for Health List of Current Studies.

 Why should I participate?

 Here are just a few reasons you should volunteer:

-- Play an active role in your health & the health of others
+- Play an active role in your health and the health of others

 - Contribute to scientific knowledge that may lead to new medications and treatments for future patients